wearecube/hologram-github-theme/README.md

 ## Authors

 The Hologram Github Theme has been created by [Mathis Hofer](https://github.com/hupf).
-A big thank you goes to [Maurice Kühlborn](https://github.com/minimalweb) for his contributions.
+Many thanks to [Maurice Kühlborn](https://github.com/minimalweb) and [Oscar](https://github.com/obartra) for their contributions.

 ## License